Mayurji/Learning-PyTorch/Pytorch Tutorial/README.md

 <br>
 <strong>Named Tensors</strong>

-   - How To Declare Named Dimensions?
+   - How to declare named dimensions?
-   - Manipulating Using Named Dimensions.
+   - Manipulating using named dimensions.
-   - Renaming Dimensions.
+   - Renaming dimensions.

 <strong>Tensor Storage</strong>

-   - View Storage Object Of A Tensor.
+   - View storage object of a tensor.
-   - Accessing Storage Location And Modifying Value Of A Tensor.
+   - Accessing and modifying a tensor using storage location.
    - Storage Offset.

 <strong>Stride</strong>

-   - Find the Stride of a Tensor.
+   - Find the stride of a tensor.
    - Storage and Stride.
-   - Accessing Elements Using Stride and Index.
+   - Accessing elements using stride and index.
-   - Comparing Index and Stride Based Element.
+   - Comparing index and stride based element.

 </details>